jmgirard/circumplex/README.md

 ## Code of Conduct

-Contributions are welcome and encouraged.
-However, please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project, you agree to abide by its terms.

 ## References